techramento/techramento.github.io/BYLAWS.md

 1. No donor records shall be made available to any other person outside the corporation except the authorized governmental agencies.

-1. Within the corporation, donor records shall be made available only to those persons with managerial or personnel responsibilities for dealing with those donors, except that ;
+1. Within the corporation, donor records shall be made available only to those persons with managerial or personnel responsibilities for dealing with those donors, except that:

-1. donor records shall be made available to the board when requested.
+1. Donor records shall be made available to the board when requested.

 # Article XII